California Negligent Security Attorneys

 The critical factor in any successful negligent security claim is foreseeability.
 Suppose the harm you suffered could have been avoided or was anticipated in any way.
 In that case, the property owner or another party could be liable for your injuries.
 The level and type of security that a property or business owner has a duty to use are directly linked to the chances that a crime would occur on the premises.
 Numerous factors impact the foreseeability in a negligent security injury claim.

-• A recent increase in crime in the area
+• There has been a recent increase in crime in the area.

-• A history of direct threats made to the property, owner, or an employee
+• A history of direct threats made to the property, owner, or employee.

-An experienced California negligent security attorney can review the specifics of your case to determine if foreseeability existed and to what degree.
-The greater the degree, the more compensation that could be available to you.
+A California negligent security attorney can review the specifics of your case to assess whether or not foreseeability existed and to what extent.
+This assessment may help determine the potential compensation available.

-It is in your best interest to reach out to a California negligent security lawyer as soon as possible after your injury.
+It can be helpful to consult a California negligent security attorney soon after your injury.
 The statute of limitations in California is two years from the date of the injury.
 However, if a government entity owned the property, the statute of limitations may be less than two years.
 In some cases, it may only be a few months or up to one year.

 The statute of limitations is a deadline, which means you must file your claim before the two-year mark.
 If you don’t, you forgo your right to seek compensation for your injuries through the legal system.

 However, there are a few exceptions to this crucial deadline.
 If you are not yet 18 years of age, the statute of limitations typically doesn’t begin to run until the date you turn 18.
 As such, you generally would have two years from the date of your 18th birthday to file your claim.
 The same concept applies if the defendant is unavailable for litigation or if you didn’t find out about your injuries until after the date of the attack.
-Speak to a California negligent security attorney before assuming that any of these exceptions apply in your case.
-You don’t want to lose your legal rights or options by putting it off or being ill-informed.
+Consulting with a California negligent security attorney can help determine whether any exceptions apply in your situation.

-Remember that, today, to win a negligent security lawsuit, an injured individual only has to prove that:
+To establish a negligent security claim, an injured individual generally needs to show that:

-A well-versed California negligent security attorney can help you prove these elements exist in your case.
+A California negligent security attorney can help assess whether these elements may apply in your case.

 Every negligent security case is different.
 However, each case must begin with the filing of a Summons and Complaint.
 After this, the defendant will receive a notification in the form of a notice of complaint.